oktadev/okta-nodejs-login-example/README.md

 # Node.js + Express Login Example

 This example shows how to add Login to a Node.js application.
+Please read [Node.js Login with Express and OIDC](https://developer.okta.com/blog/2020/06/16/nodejs-login) to see how it was created.

 **Prerequisites:**